weallfloatdownhere/whatdoiknow/docker/README.md

 # [Get started](https://docs.docker.com/get-started/)

+## Container registries

+A container registry is a repository—or collection of repositories—used to store and access container images.
+Container registries can support container-based application development, often as part of DevOps processes.
+Container registries can connect directly to container orchestration platforms like Docker and Kubernetes.

 ## [Dockerfile](https://docs.docker.com/engine/reference/builder/)
 Docker can build images automatically by reading the instructions from a Dockerfile.
 A Dockerfile is a text document that contains all the commands a user could call on the command line to assemble an image.
 This page describes the commands you can use in a Dockerfile.
 For example, lets say you want to build a `NodeJS` webapp using docker.